 The bus trip from Abu Dhabi to Sharjah (a small emirate to the north-east of Dubai) took about two hours, and going past Dubai I was staggered at the amount of construction going on, with cranes and half-finished buildings everywhere.
 For part of the way the road parallels the new Dubai Metro (which is elevated at this point, not underground) and I saw one of the trains being tested.

-I'd learned my lesson from the hotel fiasco in Abu Dhabi - this time I was prepared, and had the name and address of a budget hotel fairly close to Sharjah's bus station.
+I'd learned my lesson from the hotel fiasco in Abu Dhabi and had researched accommodation options in Sharjah at an internet cafe before leaving Abu Dhabi.
+So when the bus arrived in Sharjah I was prepared, and had the name and address of a budget hotel fairly close to the bus station.
 It was a pleasant walk to the hotel and I found the place down a quiet side street.
 They had a single room for me, although the guy behind the counter was clearly suspicious of male Westerners on their own.
 "No girls or drugs" he warned me sternly.
 That was no problem for me, but his attitude did confirm what I'd read in my guidebook, that Sharjah was the most conservative of all the Emirates.

 [Tuesday 21 October : Sharjah, United Arab Emirates] The emirate of Sharjah is a much smaller and more run-down place than either Dubai or Abu Dhabi, and definitely appears to be the poor cousin of the UAE.
 There is very little construction work here apart from the swanky new Al Qasbi area.
 However, Sharjah is known as the cultural capital of the Middle East and there are museums and art galleries everywhere (you certainly could not use the word "cultural" to describe either Dubai or Abu Dhabi).